ahmetcangir/udacity-fsnd-logs-analysis/README.md

+## Logs Analysis
+A Udacity FSND project.

-# udacity-fsnd-logs-analysis
+# Introduction
-Udacity Full Stack NanoDegree Log Analysis Project
+This is the solution for the Logs Analysis project in Udacity Full Stack Nanodegree course.
+In this, we have to execute complex queries on a large database (> 1000k rows) to extract intersting stats.